andyjohnson0/TakeoutExtractor/README.md

 ### Project Structure

-- **TakeoutExtractorCli** Command-line `tex` app that drives the extraction process.
+- **TakeoutExtractor.Cli** Command-line `tex` app that drives the extraction process.

-- **TakeoutExtractorLib** Core library for the Takeout Extractor project.
+- **TakeoutExtractor.Lib** Core library for the Takeout Extractor project.
 Exposes the TakeoutExtractor class which coordinates the extraction and reassembly of files from an unzipped Google Takeout archive.

+- **TakeoutExtractor.Cli.Tests** Tests for the TakeoutExtractor.Cli project.

-- **TakeoutExtractorCliTests** Tests fpr the TakeoutExtractorCli project.
+- **TakeoutExtractor.Lib.Tests** Tests for the TakeoutExtractor.Lib project.

 ### Method